 Course Code: ARTS2106

-This course is not suitable for students who have not woven on a floor loom before.
+This course requires experience weaving on a floor loom.
 Weaving - Basic Level I, or the ability to set up a loom and weave with minimal direction is required.